-Please direct any questions to the Graduate Admissions Officer: admiss [at] stat.ubc.ca (subject: Grad%20Query)
+Please direct any questions to the Graduate Admissions Officer: admiss [at] stat.ubc.ca.

 - From our experience, it can take up to six weeks from the time you order for your TOEFL score to arrive from ETS.
-Your score must be received by the January 15th deadline, so make sure you order it by the beginning of December at the latest
+Your score must be received by the deadliine, so make sure you order it as soon as possible.

 - You can monitor the status of your application and documents online.
 Because of the volume of applications we receive, we are not able to monitor each application for completeness, and doing so is the responsibility of the applicant.
 The earlier you submit your application and materials, the more favorably it reflects upon you as a potential graduate student.

 - The Graduate Committee occasionally begins reviewing applications before the deadline, so completing your application early is in your best interest.
 We are unable to provide updates as to the status of your application.
 We will make every effort to inform applicants about the results of the evaluation as soon as possible, but please allow several weeks for the evaluation process to take place.